daafonsecato/git-github-ramp/walkthrough/2-feature-branches.md

 ## :running: Activities

-Follow along with the activities below to walk through the process of creating a feature branch and creating a Pull Request to merge your changes into the source repository.
+Follow along with the activities below to walk through the process of creating a feature branch and creating a Pull Request to merge your changes into the fork (origin) repository.

 ### 1 - Create a Feature Branch